 Without NPS software, feedback often ends up scattered across spreadsheets, dashboards, and inboxes.
 By the time patterns emerge, unhappy customers may have already churned.
 Promoters may go unnoticed.
 Opportunities to improve get missed.

-NPS software helps bridge this gap by turning feedback into something teams can act on in real time.
+NPS software helps bridge the gap between collecting scores and acting on them, turning feedback data into something teams can act on in real time.

 Choosing an NPS tool isn't about finding the platform with the most features.
 It's about finding one that fits how your business collects feedback and takes action on it.

-In 2026, many NPS tools look similar on the surface.
+Many NPS survey tools look similar on the surface.
 The real differences show up once you start using them at scale.

 When evaluating NPS software, focus on whether the tool helps you move from scores to action, not just reporting.